Connect with others who understand.

 Guttate Psoriasis

 In guttate psoriasis, patches of rash are small and scaly and have a round, oval, or teardrop shape.
-Lesions may look red or pink on people with pale skin and darkened on people with darker skin.
+Lesions may look red or pink on people with lighter skin and darkened on people with darker skin.
 Guttate psoriasis can affect any part of the body except the palms of the hands and soles of the feet, but it is commonly confined to the arms, legs, chest, and scalp.
 In some people, guttate psoriasis causes itching.

-Guttate psoriasis forms smaller oval-shaped
+Guttate psoriasis forms smaller oval-shaped rashes.
+(CC BY-NC-ND 3.0 NZ/DermNet)

 Guttate psoriasis is most common in childhood, adolescence, and early adulthood.
 Some people experience recurrent bouts of guttate psoriasis, but others only have one episode that never repeats.
 Bouts are often triggered by bacterial or viral infections, such as strep throat caused by a streptococcal infection.
-Unlike infections, guttate psoriasis is not contagious and will not spread to others.
-Topical steroids and other treatments are usually effective for controlling guttate psoriasis, but it may also respond to phototherapy or systemic medications.

 Read more about guttate psoriasis.